 As previously stated, high sodium intake is correlated directly to high blood pressure, strokes, and heart disease.

-When you eat salt, the amount of sodium in your bloodstream increases and reduces the ability of your kidneys to remove the excess water efficiently.
+When you eat salt, the amount of sodium in your bloodstream increases, reducing your kidneys’ ability to remove excess water efficiently.
 Extra fluid and added strain on the blood vessels creates high blood pressure and puts added strain on your heart.

 The higher blood pressure then puts added strain on the arteries, causing them to thicken and tighten.
 Overtime, they can clog and reduce the oxygen flow to the part of the heart that receive blood from the rest of the body, resulting in a heart attack.